US economy surpasses pre-pandemic size with 6.5% Q2 growth

 Thursday’s report from the Commerce Department estimated that the nation’s gross domestic product — its total output of goods and services — accelerated in the April-June quarter from an already robust 6.3% annual growth rate in the first quarter of the year.

-The quarterly figure was less than analysts had expected.
-But that was mainly because supply chain bottlenecks exerted a stronger-than-predicted drag on companies' efforts to restock their shelves.
-The slowdown in inventory rebuilding, in fact, subtracted 1.1 percentage points from last quarter's annual growth.
+The latest figure fell well below the 8%-plus annual growth rate that many economists had predicted for the second quarter.
+But the miss was due mainly to clogged supply chains related to the rapid reopening of the economy.
+Those bottlenecks exerted a larger-than-expected drag on companies' efforts to restock their shelves.
+The resulting slowdown in inventory rebuilding, in fact, subtracted 1.1 percentage points from last quarter's annual growth.

-By contrast, consumer spending — the main fuel of the U.S. economy — was robust last quarter: It advanced at an 11.8% annual rate.
-Spending on goods grew at an 11.6% rate, though down from a 27.4% surge in the first quarter.
-And spending on services, from restaurant meals to airline tickets, expanded at a 12% rate, up from a 3.9% gain in the January-March period as vaccinations encouraged more Americans to shop, travel and eat out.
+By contrast, consumer spending — the main fuel of the U.S. economy — surged for a second straight quarter, advancing at an 11.8% annual rate.
+Spending on goods grew at an 11.6% rate, and spending on services, from restaurant meals to airline tickets, expanded at a 12% pace as vaccinations encouraged more Americans to shop, travel and eat out.

-For all of 2021, the economy is expected to expand perhaps as much as 7%.
-If so, that would be the strongest calendar-year growth since 1984.
-And it would mark a sharp reversal from last year’s 3.4% economic contraction — the worst in 74 years — as a result of the pandemic.
+Companies, too, spent with confidence last quarter.
+Business investment surged at an 8% annual rate in the April-June quarter, adding 1.1 percentage point to GDP.

+With consumers and businesses expected to keep spending, many analysts expect the economy to grow at a robust pace of around 6.5% for all of 2021, despite the supply shortages and the possibility of a resurgent coronavirus in the form of the highly contagious delta variant.
+That would amount to the strongest calendar-year growth since 1984.

 For now, the economy is showing sustained strength.
 Last month, America’s employers added 850,000 jobs, well above the average of the previous three months.
 And average hourly pay rose a solid 3.6% compared with a year earlier, faster than the pre-pandemic annual pace.